tomjoht/tomjoht.github.io/_restapicourse/docapis_diving_into_dot_notation.md

     </html>
    ```

-    Here we have a JSON object custom-defined as a variable named `john`.
-Usually APIs retrieve the response through a URL request, but for practice here, we're just defining the object locally.
+    Here we have a JSON object defined as a variable named `john`.
+(Usually APIs retrieve the response through a URL request, but for practice here, we're just defining the object locally.)

     If you view the page in your browser, you'll see the page says "Sarah" for each item because we're accessing this value: `john.children[0].child1` for each item.